jseo79/Ad-Tracker/README.md

 Websites you want to test may also be changed by modifying urlsToTest in data/urls.json

 ## Results
-The current method of displaying results (number of cookies and scripts) is through the console.
-The names of the actual cookies and scripts will not be displayed due to clutter.
-However, you may uncomment out lines 25, 51, 72, and 106 in src/crawler.js if you wish to see this information.
+The current method of displaying results is through the results directory which is created after the program is finished running.
+In this folder, you will find the number and names of the cookies and scripts that are found with and without the ad blocker extension.
+Additionally, the number of cookies and scripts are logged to the console.